How To Repair Etched Marble

 ANSWER:

 Etched marble is repaired by repolishing or refinishing the damaged surface.
-How it's done depends on the type of finish and the severity of etching.
+How it's done depends on the type of finish and the severity of the etching.
+Marble etching occurs upon contact with acidic foods and drinks and from the use of the wrong type of cleaner.

 Etching is a corrosive chemical reaction that essentially eats at the marble.
 Think of it like a burn that removes the finished top layer of marble.

-It's very noticeable on a polished surface because it exposes dull raw marble.
-Of course, it happens just the same on a honed surface but is not as visible since honed marble has a matte finish that is more dull to begin with.
+Of course, it happens just the same on a honed surface but is not as visible since honed marble has a matte finish that is duller to begin with.

 Solutions to Repair Etched Marble